 One of the WADA’s initiatives is to train expert assessors in the application of the ISL.
 This facilitates a holistic approach to our on-site assessment and thereby minimising duplication for the laboratories.
 Also the improved communication between the accreditation bodies and WADA on assessment issues gives mutual confidence that all the laboratory requirements are being satisfied.

 Information on the WADA ISL, trained assessors and accredited laboratories are available from the Science & Medical section of the WADA website.

 “Accreditation plays a pivotal role in supporting The World Anti-Doping Agency’s (WADA) mandate to monitor compliance to the WADA International Standard for Laboratories (ISL) in the fight against doping in sport.

 “Laboratories that wish to perform anti-doping analyses of sport samples under the World Anti-Doping Code must achieve and maintain accreditation from WADA.
 Collaboration between WADA and ILAC ensure that assessment of laboratories can be carried out to the WADA ISL standard and ISO/IEC 17025 concurrently.
 This ensures that stakeholders, including athletes, sport organizations, governments and the general public can trust the results from accredited laboratories.”

-– Dr. Olivier Rabin, WADA Senior Director of Science
+– Dr. Olivier Rabin, WADA Senior Executive Director, Sciences and International Partnerships